About USC Gould

 - WORKSHOPS AND CONFERENCES

-Prof. Bice has twice been awarded the USC Associates Award for Excellence in Teaching.
+Bice has twice been awarded the USC Associates Award for Excellence in Teaching.
 In 2007, he received the William A. Rutter Distinguished Teaching Award.
-He has served as associate dean for academic affairs and as the Carl Mason Franklin professor Law at USC Law; as a visiting professor of law and social science at the California Institute of Technology; and as a visiting professor of law at the University of Virginia School of Law.
-He received his B.S. in finance from the University of Southern California and his J.D. from USC Law, where he was editor-in-chief of the Southern California Law Review.
+He has served as associate dean for academic affairs and as the Carl Mason Franklin professor Law at USC Gould; as a visiting professor of law and social science at the California Institute of Technology; and as a visiting professor of law at the University of Virginia School of Law.
+He received his BS in Finance from the USC and his JD from USC Gould, where he was editor-in-chief of the Southern California Law Review.

 Articles and Book Chapters